wt70707/Simulator/README.md

 This will install ROS, create a ROS workspace as well as download the Simulator code.

+It will require your password to install packages.

 Jump to the command section.

 ### Install different components independently